DanielKrawisz/Entropy/Physics.md

 Of course, the integral cannot be performed because initially we do not know acceleration as a function of time, other than at $t_0$ when it can be determined from $f(x_0, t_0)$.
 However, implicitly there is still some function $a(t)$ which could be integrated if it were known.

-### Uniform Motion
+### Inertial Motion

 Science typically proceeds by separating things into smaller pieces so that they can be examined in isolation and controlled experiments can be designed with them.
 Thus Galileo attempted to imagine what motion without interaction would be like by extrapolating from what he could observe.
 He could not prepare a frictionless vaccuum, but he could observe what happened as friction and other interactions were minimized.
 He imagined a ball that rolled along an infinite flat plane without friction and argued that it would roll at the same velocity forever.

-Such a body would be described by the law
+Motion at constant velocity is called *inertial* and is described by the law

 $$a(t) = 0$$

-Evidently, if there is no interaction then there is no acceleration, so if we want something interesting to happen, we need more than one body.
-We will do this with an index that represents many bodies.
+Evidently, if there is no interaction then there is no acceleration.
+If we want something interesting to happen, we need more than one body.
+We will do this with an index on $x$ to make it a sequence rather than a single value.

 $$a_i(t) = \sum_{j : i\neq j}f_{j->i}(x_j(t), v_j(t))$$